 The weather conditions determine which wildlife are on exhibit in fall and spring.
 Most likely you'll be able to see only those animals that are comfortable in a cooler climate.
 Other wildlife might still be seen indoors or via windows.
 Additional tourist attractions such as gift shops, rides, or food stands depend on park attendance.
 UPMC Tram runs only on weekends until the end of September.
 Also, the last two weekends of October are dedicated to ZooBoo, a Halloween-themed event.

 If you visit Pittsburgh Zoo in winter, expect warm-weather animals and reptiles to be off exhibit.
 Most attractions are closed.
 Nonetheless, the indoor viewing areas and windows allow some wildlife watching.
 But the major advantage of the cold period of the year is Penguins on Parade—these cutest waddlers make an appearance outside at noon every Saturday and Sunday from early December through mid-March.
-Another seasonal highlight (new in 2020) is Zoo Lights drive-thru scheduled from late November to early January.
+Another seasonal highlight is Zoo Lights Drive-Thru scheduled from late November to early January.